raylutz/daffodil/README.md

 ## Fast for general data operations

-We were surprised to find that Pandas is very slow in converting data to a Pandas DataFrame.
+We were surprised to find that Pandas is very slow in importing python data to a Pandas DataFrame.
 Pandas uses a numpy array for each column which must be allocated in memory as one contiguous block, and apparently there is overhead to coerce the data types.
 The delay may also be to provide a great deal of user and security protections.
 Converting a list-of_dict array to Pandas DataFrame takes about 350x longer than converting the same data to Pydf instance.

-Pydf datatype is based on list-of-list array, and uses a dictionary for column names and for row keys, making it extremely fast for column and row indexing, while avoiding the requirement for contiguous data allocation.
+Pydf is based on list-of-list array (lol), and uses a dictionary for column names (hd) and for row keys (kd), making it extremely fast for column and row indexing, while avoiding the requirement for contiguous data allocation.

 Pydf is not as performant as Pandas or NumPy for numerical operations such as sums, max, min, stdev, etc. when the data is uniform within columns or the entire array.
-However, converting to Pandas dataframe is extremely slow, taking about 350x longer than conversions to Pydf.

-Pandas df can be more performant if data is fixed but then manipulated by column at least ~30x, otherwise Pydf will be faster.
-Unlike Pandas, Pydf supports fast appends, extends and concats of rows and columns without producing a new dataframe object.
+Pandas df can be more performant if manipulated by column at least ~30x, otherwise Pydf will probably be faster.
+Unlike Pandas, Pydf supports fast appends, extends and concats of rows and columns without producing a new dataframe object, and fits well within normal pythonic concepts.

 Appending rows in Pandas is slow because Pandas DataFrames are designed to be column-oriented, meaning that operations involving columns are more efficient than operations involving rows.
 Each column is stored as a